intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 years, with no term limits on renewal.
 The IESG and IAB shall determine their own processes for making these appointments.
-Community members who have concerns about the performance of an RSWG chair should direct their feedback to the group.
+Community members who have concerns about the performance of an RSWG chair should direct their feedback to appointing body.
 The IESG and IAB shall have the power to remove their appointed chairs at their discretion at any time, and to name a replacement who shall serve the remainder of the original chair's term.

-It is the responsibility of the chairs to encourage rough consensus within the RSWG and to follow that consensus in their decision-making, for instance regarding acceptance of new proposals and advancement of proposals to the RSAB.
+It is the responsibility of the chairs to encourage rough consensus within the RSWG and to follow that consensus in their decision making, for instance regarding acceptance of new proposals and advancement of proposals to the RSAB.

-Absent specific guidance in this document regarding the functioning of the working group, the general guidance provided in
-{{Section 6 of RFC2418}} should be considered appropriate.
+Absent specific guidance in this document regarding the functioning of the working group, the general guidance provided in Section 6 of {{RFC2418}} should be considered appropriate.

 ### RFC Series Approval Board (RSAB)